loveland/support/_articles/using-the-api.md

 Title: Using the API
 title: Using the API
 ---
+#### Basics

+Thanks for your interest in our Parcel API!
+This is new, so bear with us and please direct feedback, bugs and questions to **team@makeloveland.com**.
+To begin with, all requests will be to the `https://sitecontrol.us` domain, with the paths described below per-request.

 #### Authentication and tokens

 All requests to the API must include a `token` parameter.
-If you have a Pro or higher subscription, you can find this in the Account Settings in Site Control.
+If you have a Pro or higher subscription, you can find this in **Account Settings > Preferences** after logging into your Site Control account.

 #### Place and Parcel Paths